 Collective Bargaining Agreements.
 The Bankruptcy Code provides a process for the modification and/or rejection of collective bargaining agreements ("CBAs").
 In particular, Section 1113(c) of the Bankruptcy Code permits a debtor to reject its CBAs if the debtor satisfies a number of statutorily prescribed substantive and procedural prerequisites and obtains the Bankruptcy Court's approval to reject the CBAs.
 The Section 1113(c) process requires that a debtor must make proposals to its unions to modify existing CBAs based on the most complete and reliable information available at the time the proposals are made.
 The proposed modifications must be necessary to permit the reorganization of the debtor and must assure that all the affected parties are treated fairly and equitably.
 The debtor must provide the unions with all information necessary to evaluate the proposals, and meet at reasonable times and confer in good faith with the unions in an effort to reach mutually agreeable modifications to the CBAs.
-American commenced the Section 1113 (c) process with its unions (APA, APFA and TWU) on February 1, 2012, and has been negotiating in good faith with the unions for consensual agreements that achieve the necessary level of labor cost savings.
-Because consensual agreements had not been reached, and given American's need to restructure its labor costs expeditiously, the Debtors filed a motion with the Bankruptcy Court on March 27, 2012 requesting approval to reject the CBAs.
-Rejection of the CBAs is appropriate if the Bankruptcy Court finds the Debtors' proposals are necessary for their reorganization, are fair and equitable, and that the unions refused to agree to the proposals without good cause.
+American commenced the Section 1113 (c) process with its unions (APA, APFA and TWU) on February 1, 2012, and has been negotiating in good faith with the unions for consensual agreements that achieve the necessary level of labor costs savings.
+Because consensual agreements had not been reached, and given American's need to restructure its labor costs expeditiously, the Debtors filed a motion with the Bankruptcy Court finds the Debtors' proposals are necessary for their reorganization, are fair and equitable, and that the unions refused to agree to the proposals are necessary for their reorganization, are